This conference is a joint effort and a collaboration between PyConDE and PyData Berlin, hence there will be dedicated tracks for each area.

 - Feb 19 call for speakers opens

-- May 5 End of Call for Proposals
+- June 2 End of Call for Proposals (extended from May 5)

 - July 1 talk acceptance send out

 Please go to our Pretalx website to submit your proposals.
 You will need to set up an account there (it can be deleted by you anytime), you can edit your proposals until the CfP closes.